Hexxy-Dev/Old_Code/README.md

 I do not recommend trying to learn from this code

 All projects have a readme containing all relevant information for that project

+Commits starting with `OLD` are files that have been "manually versioned". ex: multiple copies of the same file with different dates.
+The order of these commits is possible to be wrong and many of them are missing lots of files.